Residential Rental Registry

 What if I have more than one rental unit?

 A residential rental permit is required for each rental unit.
 The applications are designed to allow you to apply for as many permits as needed on one application form.
-Owners of structures with five (5) or more rental units may obtain one (1) permit for all rental units owned.
-Please note however, that a safety checklist is not mandatory for business license holders with a waiver.
+Owners of five (5) or more rental units may obtain one (1) permit for all rental units owned.
+A property list of all owned units is required to be submitted and kept up to date.

 If I purchase a rental property with a tenant already in it, will I need a new permit?